NodejsHouston/leaderboard/README.md

 a fun project to hack on without requiring a huge initial commitment outside of the _Code Node_ evenings.

+## Getting Started

+The project has a basic boilerplate setup so you can hit the ground running.
+Just run `npm run watch` for development; this includes a web server running on [localhost:3000](http://localhost:3000) and hot-reloading of the React components for maximum productivity.

 ## UI Wireframes

 Below you will find wireframes of the leaderboard's design.